-- School Security Officers: PCHS has an effective and efficient school security staff.
-School security consists of a partnership with the Los Angeles School Police Department, two full-time deans, one full-time campus supervisor, and six (6) "rover" School Security Aides who respond to any event at our school site. - Emergency Management Plans: PCHS has Crisis Management Plans in place at the school and a Crisis and Emergency Response Plan.
+School Security Officers: PCHS has an effective and efficient school security staff.
+School security consists of a partnership with the Los Angeles School Police Department, two full-time deans, one full-time campus supervisor, and six (6) "rover" School Security Aides who respond to any event at our school site.

+PCHS has Crisis Management Plans in place at the school and a Crisis and Emergency Response Plan.
 I develop the Crisis Management Plan with my staff to meet and exceed the standards established by state law.
 The plan serves as an operating guide for a wide range of emergencies and reflects each school's unique characteristics.
 My staff recently revised and expanded the Crisis and Emergency Response Plan.
-We audit and practice these plans throughout the year. - Physical Security Improvements: We use proven physical security survey checklists to determine low- to no-cost improvements that will tend to make the area "unattractive" to criminal activity.
-In addition, there are plans to install state-of-the-art camera surveillance systems to help deter, detect and investigate school crimes.
+We audit and practice these plans throughout the year.

+Physical Security Improvements: We use proven physical security survey checklists to determine low- to no-cost improvements that will tend to make the area "unattractive" to criminal activity.
+In addition, we are expanding our camera surveillance system to help deter, detect and investigate school crimes.

-School Safety Tip Line: Students and their families may call the We Tip - School Safety Program at 1-800-78-CRIME (2-4763) to report a crime or threat made anywhere in the USA.
+School Safety Tip Line: Students and their families may text 310 570 6111 or call 1 800 465 1645 to report a crime or threat made anywhere in the USA.
 This anonymous line is staffed 24 hours a day and is meant for anyone having ANY information about a possible crime.
-In the event of an emergency, the school division will publicize information for parents on our web site, www.palihigh.org.
-If notified of an emergency at your child's school, do not go to the school unless the notification instructs you to do so.
+In the event of an emergency, the school will use all types of available sources to update parents and community.
+If notified of an emergency at PCHS, do not go to the school unless the notification instructs you to do so.
 If you go to the school when not instructed to, you may put your child, yourself, or others at risk.